Washington University in St. Louis

 Washington People: Iver Bernstein, October 28, 2011

-Stripes and Scars: Hold That Thought American Identities Podcast Series, August 28, 2013
+Stripes and Scars: Hold That Thought American Identities Podcast Series, August 28, 2013 (with new introduction, September 11, 2014)

 "Interpreting Violence in American History," Yale Interdisciplinary Americas Conference, Yale University, November 9, 2013